jeffwilliams/srex/README.md

 # Examples

-The primary motivation for this tool is to handle a use-case that occasionally comes up when using grep but isn't easy to handle: when the input consists of multi-line records and you want to select matching records, but you want to select the _entire_ record not just the matching line in the record.
-The workaround using grep usually involves tweaking the -A and -B grep options, but doesn't really handle the case well.

-To illustrate we'll take an input file and run some matches.
+To illustrate the use-case described above we'll take an input file and run some matches.
 We'll use this event-history output of a show command from a Cisco switch taken from [here](https://www.cisco.com/c/m/en_us/techdoc/dc/reference/cli/n5k/commands/show-routing-ip-multicast-event-history.html) as the input file named 'example':

     Msg events for MRIB Process
     1) Event:E_DEBUG, length:38, at 932956 usecs after Sat Apr 12 09:09:41 2008